ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``clipset`` (``string``) -- The movement clipset name

-  * For a list of movement clipsets, see this: :doc:`pedMovements`
+  * For a list of movement clipsets, see this: :doc:`things/pedMovements`
 * ``transitionSpeed`` (``float``) -- The speed of transtition between two clipsets

 **Returns:**